Expectations for Latin 124

 - Nominative for subject, predicate nominative, and predicate adjective.

-- Dative of indirect object and of possessor.
+- Dative of indirect object.

 - Vocative for direct address.